syncfusion-content/javascript-docs/js/Dialog/Concepts-and-Features/Behavior-Settings.md

 2. The output for Dialog control when “closeIconTooltip” is “close” is as follows.

-{% include image.html url="/js/Dialog/Concepts-and-Features/Behavior-Settings_images/Behavior-Settings_img3.png" Caption="Dialog with "closeIconTooltip     "%}
+{% include image.html url="/js/Dialog/Concepts-and-Features/Behavior-Settings_images/Behavior-Settings_img3.png" Caption="Dialog with closeIconTooltip"%}

 ## Persistence Support